French (FRNCH)

 Credits: 3.
 Contact Hours: Lecture 3.

-Intensive conversational and listening practice emphasizing contemporary France and the Francophone world.
-Native or near-native speakers are not eligible to enroll.
+Upper-level conversational and listening practice emphasizing contemporary France and/or the Francophone world.
 Meets International Perspectives Requirement.

 Credits: 1.
 Contact Hours: Lecture 1.